dorogoy/zipline-mcp/.kilocode/rules/memory-bank/context.md

 ## Current Work Focus

-Implemented user files listing and searching functionality for the Zipline MCP Server.
+Completed upgrade of UserFiles feature with advanced file management capabilities for the Zipline MCP Server.

 ## Recent Changes